 Failover must be carefully managed to ensure the PCE does not exceed its capacity and become overloaded.
 For this reason, Illumio strongly recommends that failover be done manually and not automated.

 PCE Supercluster Deployment

-This section describes how to set up a PCE Supercluster, a single administrative domain that encompasses two or more replicating PCEs.
-Before you start, be sure to understand the concepts explained in Overview of Supercluster Deployment [89].
+This section describes setting up a PCE Supercluster, a single administrative domain encompassing two or more replicating PCEs.
+Before you start, understand the concepts explained in Overview of Supercluster Deployment [89].

 PCE Supercluster Deployment Planning